Codo-Baggins/rancid-tomatillos/README.md

 ## Overview

 - Rancid Tomatillos is an application that provides users with information about a wide variety of movies.
-Rancid Tomatillos gives users recommendations on whether or n
+Each movie has a rating associated with it, allowing users a glimpse into whether or not they may be interesting in giving it a watch.
+Users can quickly navigate between movies and read synopses, view cover art, and even watch trailers if they so desire.
+Well, what are you waiting for?!
+Go give it a try!

 ## Getting Started